PPI's, Acid Reflux, Osteoporosis and Osteopenia

 In 2019, a review of studies over the previous 5 years looked into the link between long-term PPI use and fracture risk.
 Three studies, in particular, focused on post-menopausal women, and in each of the studies, the risk of fracture in this population was increased.
 Reasons for the possible effect include the possibility of PPIs interfering with mineral absorption or osteoblast and osteoclast bone balance.
 The review concluded that people who take PPIs should have their bone health monitored regularly.

-Also in 2022, a retrospective case-control study by Patel et. al. came out with findings that contradicted these other studies.
+In 2022, a retrospective case-control study by Patel et. al. came out with findings that contradicted these other studies.
 The authors found a decreased risk of fracture in women aged 50-65 who were taking PPIs.
 While it is always good to question results and move science along, this study had some serious limitations.
 The biggest limitation, stated by the authors, was the distribution of women who were taking PPIs: "Only 18.9% were identified to have been on chronic PPI as opposed to about 81.1% not on PPI therapy."

 Takeaway: Take this article with a grain of salt.
 Let's wait for a good randomized controlled study to come out before we throw out the previous findings.